manifoldai/orbyter-docker/orbyter-base-sys/OVERVIEW.md

-### orbyter-base-sys
+# orbyter-base-sys

 Base docker image for machine learning development in Python.
-ML images are built on top of this, and this should not be used directly for development.
-This base image contains basic tools like vim, emacs, curl, and python, but does not install any ML specific packages.
+ML images are built on top of this, and this is not intended to be used directly for development.
+This base image contains basic tools like vim, emacs, curl, and Python, but does not install any ML specific packages.